rhel-labs/instruqt/selinux-policy/05-selinux-policy2/assignment.md

 miscfiles_read_localization(testapp_t)</pre>

-Add our recommendations to the end of the policy file under the testapp local policy section
+Use the editor to add the audit2allow recommendations to the end of the policy file under the testapp local policy section

 <pre class="file" style="white-space: pre-wrap; font-family:monospace;">
 allow testapp_t var_run_t:file { create open write };
 files_rw_pid_dirs(testapp_t)</pre>

-Save the file (use :wq!).

 Traditionally, for readability and searching, we try to add the elements in alphabetical order.
 The resulting file should look like this.